-We have all had problems with a tsuba that just won’t fit right and wobbles back and forth and side to side despite how tight the tsuka is on, or how many seppa you have.
-I have used small pieces of copper or brass wedged into the space around the nakago and while they do the job, they tend to shift and fall out when the sword is disassembled.
+A tsuba that just won’t fit right and wobbles back and forth and side to side despite how tightly the tsuka is on or how many seppa you have, is probably something most katana collectors have experienced at some point.
+This issue rarely affects the function of the sword but it sure can be annoying.
+In the past, I have used small pieces of copper or brass wedged into the space around the nakago to keep it still and while they did do the job, it was only temporary because they tended to shift and fall out when the sword was disassembled.
 Well, here is an easy and inexpensive way to solve this problem for good.

-Traditionally, plugs are made out of copper or other soft metals and are inserted in notches filed into the nakago-ana for a tight custom fit to a particular blade.
+Traditionally, inserts made out of copper or other soft metals are pressed into notches cut into the top and bottom of the nakago-ana for a tight custom fit to a particular blade.
 This is done so the tsuba itself does not have to be altered and so that the softer metal now touching the blade doesn’t damage or scratch it.
-These copper inserts are called sekigane.
+These metal inserts are called sekigane.

 The method I will demonstrate is a hassle free and safe way to mimic the traditionally made sekigane and will function just the same.
-I wouldn’t recommend using this method on a very valuable antique tsuba even though it won’t damage it but it might effect the value for a potential buyer.
+I wouldn’t recommend using this method on an antique or valuable tsuba.
+Even though it probably won’t damage anything, I’ve not tested what the chemicals in the epoxy might do to a fragile patina so it’s probably better to have an expert just add a more traditional sekigane in that case.
 With care, most traces of this insert can be removed relatively safely if you decide to do so later on.

 Prep time – 10-30 minutes (excluding drying time)